MeStrak/micro-frontend-playground/vue-cytoscape-cola/README.md

 # vue-cytoscape-cytoscape.js-cola

+I didn't write this project - it is cloned from the repo vue-cytoscape-cytoscape.js- as a demo for integration in a micro app.

 > An example of usage of vue-cytoscape with cytoscape.js-cola

 This example shows how to use the `cytoscape-cola` extension with `vue-cytoscape`.